ytsworld/greenhouse-client/README.md

 # greenhouse-client

 This repository contains code and documentation for a raspberry device that can measure humidity and temperature.
-I'm using it in my greenhouse powered by a 12 volt battery and a solar panel.

 Contents:
  - Documentation for the hardware setup
  - ansible: Raspberry configuration that reduces power consumption to a minimum
  - src: Golang code which collects data from sensor and sends it to a server side API in regular intervals

-The server side implementation can be found here (soon): https://github.com/ytsworld/greenhouse-receiver
+The server side counterpart can be found here (soon): https://github.com/ytsworld/greenhouse-receiver

 ## Hardware